ruby/reline/doc/for_users.md

 Note that the usages described here are the _default_ usages for Reline.
 A console application that uses module Reline may have implemented different usages.

+## Notations

+- The text `C-k` is read as "Control-k", and describes the character input produced when the [Control key](https://en.wikipedia.org/wiki/Control_key) is depressed (held down) the `k` key is then pressed, then both are released.
+  The `Control` key is often labelled `Ctrl`.
+- The text `M-k` is read as "Meta-k" or "Alt-k", and describes the character input produced when the [Alt key](https://en.wikipedia.org/wiki/Alt_key) is depressed (held down), the `k` key is then pressed, then both are released.
+  The Meta key is often labelled `Alt` or `Option`.
+  On a keyboard with two keys labeled `Alt` (usually to either side of the space bar), the `Alt` on the left side is generally set to work as a `Meta` key.

 ## The Basics

 Reline lets you edit typed command-line text.